 Fact 12: Half of the Earth’s wetlands are Peatlands

 Peatlands include areas such as permafrost tundra, peat swamp forests, bogs, moors, and mires.
-Surprisingly, half of the earth’s wetlands exist in these areas, covering an area of 3% of the total global land (about 4,856,500 ha of peatland according to FAO).
+Surprisingly, half of the earth’s wetlands exist in these areas, covering an area of 3% of the total global land, according to Wetlands.
 They are found all over the world but common in African countries.

 The Democratic Republic of Congo (DRC), Zambia, and Uganda are the countries with the largest areas of peatland.
 Uganda alone, for instance, has a total permanent swampland area cover of 64,000 hectares.